bryanoliveira/bone-age-regression/README.md

 # Bone Age Regression with Deep Learning

-This is my code for the "Bone Age Regression" competition of I2A2 - Goiânia.
+This is my code for the I2A2 Bone Age Regression competition.
 I learned a lot building this pipeline from scratch and was able to experiment with different model architectures and optimizers.
-This was my first image regression solution and it was very nice seeing my theoretic knowledge working in practice.
+This was my first end-to-end image regression model and it was very nice seeing my theoretic knowledge working in practice.

 This competition was inspired by [RSNA's Bone Age challenge](https://www.kaggle.com/kmader/rsna-bone-age), in which given hand X-ray images, the model should predict the patient's bone age.